-Photo by Comrogues under the Creative Commons Attribution License 2.0.
+Photo: Comrogues under the Creative Commons Attribution License 2.0

 Photo/Illustration: Chris McLaughlin

-Many of you that have jumped into the exciting world of worm farming and now have a bin full of rich and gorgeous vermicompost (garden gold) or worm castings.
-Lately, I’ve been sticking with the term “vermicompost” as opposed to castings, because technically worm castings are just part of what you’ll harvest from your worm bin.
+Many of you who have jumped into the exciting world of worm farming now have a bin full of rich and gorgeous vermicompost (garden gold) or worm castings.
+Lately I’ve been sticking with the term vermicompost as opposed to castings, because technically worm castings are just a part of what you’ll harvest from your worm bin.

 Moving on, let’s say that you’ve now harvested the goods (worm poop and all).
 Now what do you do with it?
 You may have noticed long before today that you have much less vermicompost to work with as compared to the amount of compost you reap from an outdoor compost pile.
 That is as it should be; it just means that you’ll want to be a little more selective about how you spread the goods around.

-Rather than just spreading it randomly throughout your garden and flower beds (as you might do with shovelfuls of compost) you’ll want to reserve your vermicompost for plants that need the nutrition the most at that time.
-The good news is that you don’t need wheelbarrows full in order for plants to reap the benefits — a little vermicompost goes a long way.
+Rather than just spreading it randomly throughout your garden and flower beds (as you might do with shovelfuls of compost), reserve your vermicompost for plants that need the nutrition the most at that time.
+The good news is that you don’t need wheelbarrows full in order for plants to reap the benefits.
+A little vermicompost goes a long way.